 From Piakamin to Plaquemines

-As the Native American’s succumbed to disease and dispersion, the area around Fort San Felipe, and later Fort St. Philip, began to be populated by mostly French Creoles coming up from the Caribbean and a few Acadians – who had recently migrated from Canada.
+As the Native American’s succumbed to disease and dispersion, the area around Fort San Felipe, and later Fort St. Philip, began to be populated by mostly French Creoles coming up from the Caribbean and Acadians – who had recently been forced out of Canada.
 This is around the time that Piakamin metamorphosed into the Creole word Plaquemines.

 Remember the orchard of Persimmon trees that LaSalle planted?
 Well the descendants of those first saplings are still here in Plaquemines Parish of South Louisiana and formed the humble beginnings of the Plaquemines Fruit and Oil Corporation.

 Plaquemines Persimmon Pudding and Plaquemines Persimmon Jelly has been handcrafted for over three hundred years in la Basse-Louisiane.
-In 1887, we added on to our small farm with the cultivation of Creole tomatoes, satsumas and oranges.
-And, in 1978 we discovered oil on our land – so we’ve got that going for us too! 🙂
+In 1887, we added on to our farm with the cultivation of Creole tomatoes, satsumas and oranges.
+And, in 1978 we began adding pipeline infrastructure to facilitate the movement of oil and natural gas.